MeekroDB Quick Start Docs ORM Docs FAQ

 Anything I should know when upgrading from v2 to v3?

-Only that v2 is still perfectly fine, and is considered "stable."
+First, v2 is still perfectly fine, and is considered "stable."
 Aside from a handful of bug fixes (that don't affect most people), v3 introduces two major things: support for non-MySQL databases such as SQLite, and the MeekroORM object-relational manager.
 If you don't care about these things, you probably don't need to upgrade.

 How can I be sure that MeekroDB is actually safe?